tedneward/Azgaarnoth/Creatures/Yugoloths.md

 >* 8th level (1 slot): mind blank
 >
 >#### Actions
->***Claws.***.
-Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
+>***Claws.*** Melee Weapon Attack: +7 to hit, reach 5 ft., one target.
 Hit: 8 (2d4 + 3) slashing damage.
 The target must make a DC 14 Constitution saving throw, taking 10 (3d6) poison damage on a failed save, or half as much damage on a successful one.
 >
->***Teleport.***.
-The arcanaloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
+>***Teleport.*** The arcanaloth magically teleports, along with any equipment it is wearing or carrying, up to 60 feet to an unoccupied space it can see.
 >

 ---